CHAPTER 1 Cape Town South Africa The Arrival by the Sea of Darkness 23rd of November 2015

 Dead stumps and riven stones speak not

 That built this road for you!

-Mr. Whipagla finished his drink he laughed and said, “Well gentlemen, welcome to Africa.
+Mr. Whipagla finished his drink, laughed and said, “Well gentlemen, welcome to Africa.
 I get off the train at Johannesburg.
-The poem ‘South African Exhibition, 1907’ is a grand one too, but I can not recall it.
-I ’am going to return to my seat, Totsiens.”
+The poem ‘South African Exhibition, 1907’ is a grand one too, but I cannot recall it.
+I am going to return to my seat, Totsiens.”

-Andy got to thinking about what he told his mother before.
-I like all people, like I do all birds.
+Andy began to thinking about what he told his mother before- I like all people, like I do all birds.
 It’s confusing though.
 Do birds like other birds?
 You don’t see a half bluejay and half cardinal flying around.
 Andy thought about physical attraction toward females of other races, and he did and still does have feelings like this.
-He also remembers what elders said too, One should stick to their kind, and was put to him he thought kindly, nothing derogatory.
+He also remembers what elders said too, One should stick to their kind, and was put to him in a way he thought was kindly, nothing derogatory.
 Ya but what if you are mutt like, Wapello and Irish, and Andy laughed, and continued to read.

 “A Puff-Adder,” Boet replied, “A deadly serpent, like a ringhal, a venomous spitting cobra.”

 You could say that Boet, Red replied, Dominion over palm and pine, but this power is transient.
 So yes, we cannot tell a lie.
 A lie like prejudice, spreads like fire.
 Burning all the forest.